Who We Are

 Our Target Audience

-Young Israelis aged 20-35 seeking to establish a business that will provide employment for them and others and meets at least one of the following criteria:
+Young Israelis entrepreneurs seeking to establish a business that will provide employment for them and others and meets at least one of the following criteria:

 - It employs populations often marginalized by traditional employment: The Ultra-Orthodox, Arabs, people with disabilities, single parents, newly discharged soldiers, new immigrants or Ethiopian-Israelis.